Judge Rotenberg Center: Legislative responses

 As of 2007, bills to ban aversives had been introduced in every Massachusetts legislative session since the late 1980s.
 However, none passed due to a combination of lobbying from the JRC and the protests of parents.

-Former Massachusetts state Representative Jeffrey Sánchez, whose nephew Brandon has been detained at the JRC since 1992, is a major proponent of the JRC and their practices.
+Former Massachusetts state Representative Jeffrey Sánchez (whose nephew is housed at the JRC) is a major proponent of the JRC and their practices.
 During his time in office (which began in 2003 and ended after he lost his 2018 re-election bid), Sánchez repeatedly opposed legislation that would have prohibited the JRC from using electric shocks or other aversives.
 He claimed they were a more humane and effective means of preventing his nephew from harming himself than constant physical restraint or sedation.
 Sánchez has served on the JRC's board of directors since the organization's fiscal year ending June 30, 2021.

+In November 2025, the General Court of Massachusetts' Joint Committee on Children, Families and Persons with Disabilities held a hearing focused on two pending bills — H.240 (which would set up a state licensure system for use of the GED) and H.245 (which would, amongst other things, prohibit the use of pain-inducing aversives, such as hitting, pinching, and electric shocks).
+During the hearing, a former JRC resident alleged she and others were abused by staff, both with and without the GED, and that the GED suppressed her self-injurious behaviors without addressing the reasons behind them or eliminating them in the long term.
+Also during the hearing, retired University of Delaware professor Nancy Weiss repeated allegations of abuse shared with her by former residents, including an allegation that a staff member sexually assaulted a resident while blocking a security camera and later shocked them for recounting the assault.
+The JRC denied all allegations of abuse to local news outlet MassLive.

 Lawsuits

 Multiple parents and former residents have filed lawsuits against the JRC.
 In 2006, the family of Evelyn Nicholson sued the center over the use of electric shocks, claiming that the treatment was inhumane and violated her civil rights.
 The lawsuit was later settled for $65,000.
 The mother of Andre McCollins sued the center, settling in 2012 for an undisclosed sum.